Pathoschild/smapi-mod-dump/source/~Pathoschild/ContentPatcher/docs/extensibility.md

 Immutability enables several optimizations.
 For example, since Content Patcher doesn't need to update their value, it also doesn't need to update dependent tokens/patches (and their dependents, etc).

-Immutable tokens may also be used in certain fields like `Enabled`, where tokens are otherwise prohibited.

 </dd>